 Universal waste consists of hazardous materials that can be managed under streamlined requirements to encourage their collection and recycling.
 According to the NJDEP, businesses that generate or accumulate universal waste are subject to specific management standards depending on the type and amount of universal waste that is accumulated, though these requirements are less stringent than those for hazardous wastes.

-"The NJDEP’s RD&D certification for solar panel recycling marks a critical step in advancing long-term solutions outlined in my newly introduced New Jersey Senate Bill 3399, which mandates end-of-life recycling for solar and photovoltaic energy facilities and structures,” says New Jersey State Sen. Bob Smith.
+"The NJDEP’s RD&D certification for solar panel recycling marks a critical step in advancing long-term solutions outlined in my newly introduced New Jersey Senate Bill 3399, which mandates end-of-life recycling for solar and photovoltaic energy facilities and structures,” New Jersey State Sen. Bob Smith adds.
 “This milestone and CSPR’s initiative as the first solar panel recycling operation in New Jersey are an exciting start toward a greener, more sustainable future.”

 The CSPR facility in Phillipsburg is moving forward with its plan to use advanced technologies to recover valuable materials from solar panels, minimizing environmental impact and maximizing resource efficiency, according to the company.